 If you are following along this tutorial locally, you will need to have the following setup on your machine:

-It is also worth noting that currently CO2.js uses the Sustainable Web Design model as the default when calculating carbon emissions.
+It is also worth noting that currently CO2.js uses the Sustainable Web Design Model as the default when calculating carbon emissions.
 Check out the Methodologies for calculating website carbon page to learn more about both models.

 If you are following along using the Gitpod starter template, you can skip this section.

-Otherwise, create a new folder locally called co2js-node and navigate into that folder.
-Then, initialise NPM.
+Otherwise, create a new folder locally called co2js-node

 mkdir co2js-node